Please note: Our texts are translated automatically. Errors may occur during this process.

-The most important ingredients for the high energy efficiency of a vehicle are low weight, the small frontal area and a minimized cw-value.
-Friction components from the bearings in the power transmission and the wheels also play a role.
-And in all these disciplines, the selected components and the parameters of the TWIKE 5 defined in the design process will set the benchmark for other market participants.
+The key ingredients for high energy efficiency in a vehicle are low weight, the smallest possible frontal area and a minimized cw value.
+Friction components from transmission and wheel bearing points also play a role.
+And in all these disciplines, the chosen components and characteristic values of the TWIKE 5 defined in the design process will set the benchmark high for other market players.
 But what about the efficiency of the electrical components, e.g. motor, inverter and also the battery?

-The designated performance data of the TWIKE 5 (vmax 190, 0-100 <4sec) do not suggest a low consumption at first glance.
-Experience shows that a large engine in internal combustion engines also needs more fuel due to the higher internal friction and larger masses.
-Even an electric motor cannot avoid these influences.
-However, an electric drive is already in a different league for system-related reasons and the influences have a less serious effect on consumption.
+The designated performance data of the TWIKE 5 (vmax 190, 0-100 <4sec) do not suggest low consumption at first glance.
+Experience has shown that a large internal combustion engine requires more fuel due to higher internal friction and larger masses.
+Even an electric motor cannot escape the physics involved in these influences.
+However, an electric drive is already in a different league due to the system, and the influences on consumption are less serious .

-In order to assess the effects of the dimensioning and the interaction of all components relatively early, the metrologically determined characteristic values of the influencing components can be used in calculation models with load profiles known or agreed in practice, e.g. apply to the WLTP cycle, which defined for the standard consumption determination, but also to a more demanding load profile e.g. of a racing „Nordschleife“ and determine the expected consumption in the computational simulation.
-In these simulations, conclusions can also be drawn about the expected heating and the consequent cooling capacity to be provided.
+In order to assess the effects of the dimensioning and interaction of all components relatively early on, the characteristic values of the influencing components determined by measurement can be applied in computer models with load profiles known or agreed from practice, e.g. the WLTP cycle defined for determining standard consumption, but also a more demanding load profile of a Nordschleife driven in a race, and the expected consumption determined in the computer simulation.
+In these simulations, conclusions can also be drawn about the heating to be expected and the cooling capacity to be provided as a result.